-She has worked for over 37 years as a performer, director, producer, researcher and Senior Lecturer at University of Derby, based at Derby Theatre.
+She has worked as a performer, director, producer, researcher and Senior Lecturer at University of Derby, based at Derby Theatre.
 She is currently enrolled on a PhD.

 As an actor her portfolio of work includes small-scale touring, theatre for young people, extensive film and television work, and running her own producing company.
 Some of the companies she has worked for include: Half Moon YPT, Theatre Centre, Avon Touring Theatre, Roundabout, Derby Playhouse, Nottingham Playhouse.
 Film and TV include: Emmerdale, Coronation Street, Hollyoaks, Touch of Frost, Dangerfield, The Royal Today etc

 Artistic Director for Yorkshire Women Theatre (dedicated Theatre in Health) from 1991-1997 delivering theatre in health education for women and young people.
 In 1995 she set up Central Line Touring.
 2003 she was co-founder of Tangere Arts with David Johnston - touring with their first show "The Lorax" by Dr. Suess created by the late Bill Mitchell (Kneehigh/Wildworks).